Rocketmen: Axis of Evil

 Rocketmen: Axis of Evil is a downloadable top-down shooter created by Canadian indie developers A.C.R.O.N.Y.M.
 Games and Eyerisk Studios and published by Capcom for the PlayStation 3 and Xbox 360.
 The game is based on the constructible strategy game called Rocketmen from WizKids.
 It supports 1-4 person cooperative play either online or offline.
 The game was originally set for release in November 2007, but was delayed up to March 2008.

+Rocketmen: Axis of Evil and its expansion Rocketmen: It Came From Uranus are included in Capcom Digital Collection.

 Story

 Rocketmen: Axis of Evils story is based around a possible treaty between the "Legion of Terra and Mars", and the Alliance of Free Planets (Mercury Venus and Earth).
 The Axis of Evil kidnaps the leader of the alliance, after which the player must explore multiple planets and space stations in order to free her and save the day.

 Gameplay

 In the game, the player can choose from three races including Human, Mercurian, and Venusian as well as three classes including Warrior, Engineer, and Outcast.
 The player travels through 10 different levels in a linear fashion, the only nonlinear thing being the secondary objectives.
 The entire object of the game is to go around picking up weapons and shooting the enemies, using the control sticks to move and shoot.